jeffreybergier/Previous-Fork/readme.previous.txt

   > Fixes bug that broke networking on 32-bit host platforms.
   > Fixes bug that could cause device number corruption on NFS.

+Previous v2.9 (unreleased):
+  > Adds support for using any base clock speed in variable speed mode.
+  > Adds support for saving screen contents to a file.
+  > Adds support for saving sound output to a file.
+  > Improves SCC emulation for booting Mac OS 7.5.3 via Daydream.

  7) Running Previous
  -------------------